Filtering

 v1/games?id=10

-The simplest filter you can apply is columnname
+The simplest filter you can apply is fieldname

 equals.
 This will return all rows which contain a column matching the value provided.